 Take time each year to look at each post on your website and plan to update it.
 And I mean more than simply changing references to 20XX to 20XX+1.

-You need to make your blog posts more SEO friendly on an on-going basis by:
+You need to make your blog posts more optimized for search engines on an on-going basis by:

 Plan on a regular update (quarterly or annually) to all your blog content.
 Remember, making content evergreen doesn’t mean set it and forget it.

 Looking to scale up your website traffic, but don’t have the internal time, expertise, or resources to invest in content at scale?

 Consider SEO.co your scalable, done-for-you content solution.
 We make it our mission to develop the highest quality content (including white label SEO agency partners) for our clients, with an emphasis on ethical, white hat link placement that enhances SEO and drives traffic.